plausible/docs/docs/funnel-analysis.md

 * You can go beyond pageviews and use any custom events to build a funnel
 * With the conversion rate you understand the percentage of visitors who started the user flow and ended with a conversion event
 * With the percentage drop-off between the individual funnel steps, you can spot where you lose the most visitors
 * You can get more granular by [using filters](filters-segments.md) to segment your audience.
-Filter conversion funnels by a marketing campaign, a device or a location for more insights
+Filter conversion funnels by marketing campaign, referral source, landing page, device or location for more insights

 <img alt="Funnels demo" src={useBaseUrl('img/funnels-demo.png')} />